pkiel/notebook/_posts/2022-06-20-LangdonSkeletonAnalysis.md

     ##  Bartlett test of homogeneity of variances
     ##
     ## data:  density.std by genotype
-    ## Bartlett's K-squared = 2.6368, df = 1, p-value = 0.1044
+    ## Bartlett's K-squared = 5.9302, df = 1, p-value = 0.01488

-From this data, the variance of standardized skeletal density among the genotype P-Lirman is certainly less than the variance of the population, yet there is no statistically significant difference between these two groups.
-This is possibly driven by the small sample size (n=3 for P-Lirman and n=6 for total population).
+From this data, the variance of standardized skeletal density among the genotype P-Lirman is certainly less than the variance of the population, and there is a statistically significant difference between these two groups’ variances.
 However, I am shying away from making any claims of genotypic variability due to the small sample sizes and lack of genotype replication throughout the experiment design.

 </div>